-10.2.1 Access to Public Transport Best Practice The most accessible schools will have effective access to public transport.
-Depending on the locality, this could include airports, National & local bus routes, Railways, trams, underground or other light transit systems, cycle lanes, local taxi infrastructure.
-People with disabilities may rely on such services to reach the school.
-Audit Findings There is access to public transport from the location with the nearest bus stop being located 50m from the school.
-Does the school website provide links to route planning sites (e.g., Google maps etc)?
-Yes Does the school website provide links to local bus and /or train timetables?
-No Grade 2022 Compliant Suggestions to improve/resolve Maintain existing action and processes.
+10.2.1 Access to Public Transport Best Practice Depending on the locality, the routes, Railways, trams, under will have effective access to public transport. his could include airports, National & local bus erground or other light transit systems, cycle lanes, ple with disabilities may rely on such services to Audit Findings There is access to public transport from the school site with the nearest bus stop being located within 100 yards.
+The school website does provide a map however it does not contain links to route planning sites (e.g., Google maps etc).
+There are a few benefits of adding a Google map with a 'directions link' to your website; It helps schools' website and finding directions by typing in the address or postcode.
+Potential visitors can simply use the map on your website which will also eliminate errors in typing, especially for those who find using technology difficult.
+The school website does not provide links to local bus and /or train timetables.
+Grade 2025 Improvement Recommended · Suggestions to improve/resolve Include a 'directions link' with the map on the contact page.